mcornick/clilol/docs/index.md

 ---
 title: Home
 ---
 __clilol__ is a CLI for the various fun services offered by [omg.lol](https://omg.lol/).
-The services currently supported can be found in [this GitHub issue](https://github.com/mcornick/clilol/issues/6) along with the services that are intended to be supported eventually.
+All of the services supported by the [omg.lol API](https://api.omg.lol) are supported.

 ![Screenshot](clilol.gif "Screenshot")

 Please see the links in the navigation menu to the left to learn about all the different commands provided by clilol.

+!!!
+Warning

+    clilol is still under heavy development, and the current tree of commands will change.
+Everything will stabilize before a 1.0.0 release. _Caveat lector_.

 ## Installation